-Main Library will be closed for construction for approximately eighteen months and during the remodel Downtown Library and College Terrace Library will have extended hours to help meet customers’ needs.
+Main Library (renamed Rinconada Library) was closed for construction for approximately eighteen months and during the remodel Downtown Library and College Terrace Library had extended hours to help meet customers’ needs.
+Hours for all locations changed January 5, 2015 - find hours for all locations here.

 The Main Library, designed by Edward Durell Stone, opened in 1958 following a voter approved bond measure that also funded the construction of the Mitchell Park Library.
 The library is located on Newell Road across from the Palo Alto Art Center.
 The building is 26,313 square feet, including a 5,000 square foot basement.
 This library has the largest collection in the system, including the principal reference collection and the archives of the Palo Alto Historical Association.
 It serves primarily adults and teens and has a very small children’s collection.
 The Library is open 62 hours per week.